tensorchiefs/causality/summerof24/Readme.md

 ### Files

 ####  image_dag_wo_image.R
 In this file the DAG is created with a variable $X_4$ instead of the image, which can be used in `colr`.
-In detail:
 This model fits the following DAG.
 In which the data is generated as:

 - $X_1$ Complicated function from the labels of the image